 With that disclaimer, you can certainly try making your favorite loaves from start to finish in your bread maker.
 If your bread rises too high and hits the lid, reduce the entire recipe starting with the flour and yeast.
-If it is too small and dense, troubleshoot with my FREE guide to avoiding dense bread offered below.
+If it is too small and dense, check out my post about the causes of dense bread.

 A bread machine has no brain–only a timer.

 The more your dough is set up to behave according to what the timer expects (not always easy), the more likely you will have bread success.